Complaints and Appeals Policy

 5. Outcome

-The General Manager will then provide you an outcome or update in writing.
+The Quality Assurance Manager will then provide you an outcome or update in writing.
 This will occur within ten (10) business days of the complaint being made.
 It will include information and processes concerning your right to appeal the proposed solution and request for an independent adjudicator.

-Should Aveling consider more than sixty (60) calendar days are required to process and finalise the complaint or appeal, Aveling will:
+Should Aveling consider more than ten (10) business days are required to process and finalise the complaint or appeal, Aveling will:

-a) inform you in writing, including reasons why more than 60 calendar days are required; and
+a) inform you in writing, including reasons why more time is needed; and

 b) regularly update you on the progress of the matter.